Skip to main content

 E2Easy Extension

-Learn how to use the E2Easy Chrome extension to record and play back web tests—no code required.
+Learn how to use the E2Easy Chrome extension to record, edit, organize, and run web tests with modern no-code workflows.

 Introduction